Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Proof of Theorems from Section

 This means that we constantly have to transfer progress from the group of machines with $f_1$ to the group of machines with $f_2$ and back.
 Initially, all devices have zero coordinates.
-Further, after at least one local computation, machines with $f_1$ can receive the first nonzero coordinate (but only the first, the second is not), and the rest of the devices are left with all zeros.
+Furthermore, after at least one local computation, the machines with $f_1$ can receive the first non-zero coordinate using $e_1$ in the gradients for $y$ (but only the first, not the second), and the rest of the devices are left with all zeros.
 Next, we pass the first non-zero coordinate to machines with $f_2$.
-To do this, $d$ communication rounds are needed.
-By doing so, they can make the second coordinate non-zero, and then transfer this progress to the machines with $f_1$.
-Then the process continues in the same way.
+This requires $d$ communication rounds. \ans{The devices with $f_2$ now give a progress on one more non-zero coordinate (the second) according to the reasoning above, this update is passed to the machines with $f_1$ and there give another progress.} Then the process continues in the same way.
 It remains to note that for this update in the number of non-zero coordinates, we need at least one local calculation for each non-zero coordinate.
 Note that the local computation budget is sufficient ($T > K$ -- see Definition \ref{app:proc}).
 This completes the proof. \EndProof

 Consider the problem with the global objective function:

 With the fact that $\| A\| \leq 2$, one can easy verify that \eqref{t144} satisfies Assumptions \ref{ass:as1g} and \ref{ass:as2g}.